oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 to phone home to the Issuer.

-For example, a malicious Issuer could generate a unique value for the Issuer identifier per Holder, e.g., `https://example.com/issuer/holder-1234` and host the JWT Issuer Metadata.
+For example, a malicious Issuer could generate a unique value for the Issuer identifier per Holder, e.g., `https://example.com/issuer/holder-1234` and host the JWT VC Issuer Metadata.
 The Verifier would create a HTTPS GET request to the Holder-specific well-known URI when the SD-JWT VC is verified.
 This would allow the malicious Issuer to keep track where and how often the SD-JWT VC was used.